wp-plugins/wowslider/readme.txt

 = 2.
 How can I remove your logo from the slideshow? =

 Notice, it's possible with purchased version only.
 In full registered version you should go to Gallery-&gt;Properties-&gt;Images, uncheck "Watermark" option and re-publish your slideshow.
+Please use orignal images without "WOWSlider.com" watermark.

 = 3.
 Can I use the free version of WOW Slider on my website? =

 WOW Slider is free for non-commercial websites.
 But if your site generates any type of income, e.g. sells products, ads, services or just represents a commercial company, you should get a commercial license.
 Notice also, it's impossible to remove watermark from sliders generated with Free version.

 = 4.
 I've recently ordered WOWSlider.
 Now I want to add it in Wordpress header.
 How i can do this? =